Data Streams

 We were lucky to team up with a product manager who understands the importance of a proper design process.
 Together, we went through the research, feature analysis and usability heuristics analysis to get to the discovery stage.
 When the basic informational architecture was done, we built wireframes, and once they got approved, we moved on with the visualization.

 Visual style can be described as “a common SaaS” style.
 SaaS products normally benefit from a simple design, which users find simple to get and allows designers to focus on the content rather than the visuals.
-So to ensure such design for Data Streams, we limited the number of colors and avoided trendy flashy elements.
+So to ensure such a design for Data Streams, we limited the number of colors and avoided trendy, flashy elements.

 The primary color of the interface, traditional dark blue, is accented with contrasting orange — the brand colour of Data Streams.